SkoolNotes/Taproot/2020ENG201/KBxEcoPoetryDiscussionPrep.md

 Thank you so much for considering me for this opportunity!

-I had a few questions:
+I have a few questions:

 Do you have a current database or would I be setting that up?

 What functionality do you want the website to have?

-Do you have some designs in mind or would you like me to design a website given
+Do you have some designs in mind or would you like me to design the site given the information you want conveyed?